pwknam/vaccine/README.md

 But even before Covid-19, institutions such as schools or corporations required up-to-date vaccine history.
 Students and employees would have to contact their primary care physician and ask them to send either digital scans or physical copies of patient vaccine information.
 This communication process was inefficient and difficult to manage for institutions requesting this information.

+Our team decided to create a seamless system where patient identification was tied to their drivers license, a not easily forgeable document that everyone always carries with them when they leave their home.

 ### How It's Made

 **Technologies Used:**